INFORMSJoC/2024.0983/data/README.md

 We filtered and relaxed some of these, collecting 34 problems for our tests.
 Given the larger size of this dataset compared to Maros–Mészáros, we set the algorithm's time limit to 3600 seconds.

+We downloaded this dataset in November 2023; our snapshot of the files is available at https://github.com/Lhongpei/QP_datasets.

-The problem list used in our experiment can be found [here](data/selected_data/QPLIB.txt).
+The problem list used in our experiment can be found [here](selected_data/QPLIB.txt).

 ## Generated Datasets